 Marti's business model is relatively new and rapidly evolving.
 Marti was founded in 2018 to offer technology-enabled urban transportation services across Türkiye.
-Marti launched operations in 2019 with a fleet of 170 scooters on the Asian side of Istanbul and now has a fully funded fleet of more than 45,000 e- mopeds, e-bikes and e-scooters, serving 15 cities across Türkiye.
+Marti launched operations in 2019 and now has a fully funded fleet of more than 42,000 e-mopeds, e-bikes and e-scooters, serving 9 cities across Türkiye.
 Marti generates revenue mainly from the rides of e-mopeds, e-bikes, and e-scooters completed by our riders.
 Riders pay an unlock fee to begin a ride and a per minute fee for each minute of the ride.
 The unlock fee and per minute fee vary by modality, geography, and across time.
 In addition, a small portion of our revenue (less than 1% in 2022, 2021 and 2020) is generated from advance vehicle reservations that enable riders to reserve a vehicle prior to commencing a ride, with a reservation fee charged on a per minute basis.
-In October 2022, Marti launched the pilot ride-hailing service that connects riders with drivers traveling in the same direction.
+In October 2022, Marti launched a ride-hailing service offering car and motorcycle ride-hailing options that connect riders with drivers traveling in the same direction.
 Riders and drivers agree on the price of the ride, and we do not currently enable payment over our app or charge a fee for this service.